qudsiramiz/xovi-toolbar-extensions/README.md

 - Can be minimised when not in use
 - Snaps to the edges and horizontal/vertical center of the screen when moved
 - Config persists between restarts(Enabled state, position, tools list)
+- 3 Presets of tools to change to
 - Floating Layers menu fully replaces system equivalent except for renaming the layer